Traffic Bridge

-The Traffic Bridge is the name given to two truss bridges constructed across the South Saskatchewan River, connecting Victoria Avenue to 3rd Avenue South and Spadina Crescent in Saskatoon, Saskatchewan, Canada.
+The Traffic Bridge is the name given to two truss bridges constructed across the South Saskatchewan River, connecting Victoria Avenue with 3rd Avenue South and Spadina Crescent in Saskatoon, Saskatchewan, Canada.
 The original bridge opened on October 10, 1907, and was the first bridge to carry motor vehicle traffic in Saskatoon, replacing an unreliable ferry service.
 The promised construction of the bridge was considered a prime factor in the amalgamation of the towns of Saskatoon, Nutana and Riversdale into one city named Saskatoon.
 The Traffic Bridge was the only road bridge in Saskatoon until 1916, when the University Bridge was completed.
 In 2010, the bridge was permanently closed due to severe corrosion and was demolished by 2016.

 A new truss bridge, a near-replica of the original except with fewer steel spans and a wider road bed, was constructed on the same site after the original bridge was closed.
 It opened on October 3, 2018.